 Doug Engelbarts heritage

 Early last year, I had the idea to rebuild the first computer mouse prototype – just to have it in the Digital Retro Park and stun some visitors.
-As history goes, Douglas Engelbart and Willam “Bill” English came up and testet many input devices, at his extras founded Stanford augmentation lab, throughout the early 60s.
+As history goes, Douglas Engelbart and Willam “Bill” English came up and testet many input devices, at their extra founded Stanford Augmentation Lab (SAL), throughout the early 60s.
 There were touchpads, lightpens and other devices that Engelbart and his group tested with probands and in the end it was the mouse, that was the easiest and fastest to learn and handle.
-It all ended in the mother of all demos, that foreshadowed what computers and interacting with them will be like in the years to come.
+It all ended in the mother of all demos, that foreshadowed what computers and interacting with them wold be like in the years to come.
 To tell the truth: this was not the first computer mouse.
 The german Telefunken RKS-100 was the first mouse to use a ball and was released also 1968, but rather as finished product and not as prototype.
 Anyway, it was Engelbart that shook the whole computer industry with his presentations and ideas, so let’s rebuild his prototype.

 All I had were pictures from the net and the great database of the Computer History Museum had the dimensions.
-After some happy heavy photoshoping and illustratormagic, I came up with a tiny CAD plan that got all the propotions; as good as it gets, when working with images.
+After some happy heavy photoshoping and illustratormagic™ , I came up with a tiny CAD drawing that got all the propotions; as good as it gets, when working with images.

 Building the wooden housing with a hand-router wasn’t easy and in deed I will have to use it once more to deepen some parts in order to get the wheels spinning.
 Big thanks to Murat, who helped me on this one.
 Most likely, I will redo the case, with a real CNC and use mahagoni – the original material used by English – which I learned after I had build mine already.

-For the metal parts, I got help from colleagues and friends and finding someone to make the wheels, took the major part, so far.
+For the metal parts, I got help from colleagues and friends and finding someone to make the wheels, took the longest, so far.
 Thanks to Reiner and Jo Metal!

 Finding the right button was another mystery tour through the deep ends of Mouser and DigiKeys catalogues.
 I sitll haven’t found the right one, but it is close enough.